 Thagard, P. (2021).
 Bots and beasts: What makes machines, animals, and people smart?
 Cambridge, MA: MIT Press, October.

-Thagard, P. (forthcoming).
+Thagard, P. (2022).
 Balance: How it works, why it fails, and what it means.
 New York: Columbia University Press.

 Thagard, P., & Larocque, L. (2020).
 Mapping emotional change in psychotherapy.
 Unpublished.